 Be open and vulnerable with your child so they know that even you have trouble managing your emotions at times.
-An apology and a hug can do a lot to help you connect with your child after a negative interaction!
+An apology and a hug can do a lot to help you feel connected with your child after a negative interaction!

 It is important to be mindful of how your own childhood experiences may impact you as a parent when considering how to connect with your child.
 You can learn from the past and build an open, honest relationship with your child by reflecting on these strategies for building better communication within your family.

 Children need more than just food and shelter to thrive.
-They need love, support, encouragement and attention from their parents in order to flourish.
+They need to feel loved, supported and encouraged.
+They also need attention from their parents in order to flourish.

 Sure, there are difficult times for all of us at times, with the demands placed on our time by work or home commitments but by making an effort every day, even if it’s a small one, you can easily improve your connection with your kids.